reyvababtista/beiwe-backend-fork/README.md

 ```

 ### Optional Settings
-There are additional settings that you will find documented in the [config/settings.py](https://github.com/onnela-lab/beiwe-backend/blob/main/config/settings.py) file.
+There are additional settings that you will find documented directly in the [`config/settings.py`](config/settings.py) file.

+If you find an issue in the [`config/django_settings.py`](config/django_settings.py) file or need to customize a variable that is not currently exposed, please open an issue on this repository.

 > [!TIP]
 > We _strongly_ recommend making a Sentry.io account and adding Sentry DSNs to all your Beiwe servers.
-Without these there is very little data to work with when something goes wrong, and we won't be able to assist you in the issue forum.
+Without these, or at least a Python stack trace, there is very little data to work with when something goes wrong.

-***

 # Development setup
 How to set up beiwe-backend running on a development machine (NOT a production instance!
 For a production instance,
 see https://github.com/onnela-lab/beiwe-backend/wiki/Deployment-Instructions---Scalable-Deployment)

 #### Before starting:
-While it is possible to run your development environment inside of the system Python environment, this practice is _strongly discouraged_.
-We recommend familiarizing yourself with one of the following: Python's [venv](https://docs.python.org/3/tutorial/venv.html) library (basic virtual environments), [Pyenv](https://github.com/pyenv/pyenv) (allows for compiling particular target versions of Python, plus some quality-of-life command-line shell integrations), or [Conda](https://docs.conda.io/en/latest/) (another option, includes integrations with non-Python libraries).
-Note also that the codebase expects at least Python version 3.8.
+While it is possible to run your development environment inside of the system Python environment, this practice is _generally strongly discouraged_.
+Please familiarize yourself with one of the following: Python's [venv](https://docs.python.org/3/tutorial/venv.html) library (basic virtual environments), [Pyenv](https://github.com/pyenv/pyenv) (allows for compiling particular target versions of Python, plus some quality-of-life command-line shell integrations), or [Conda](https://docs.conda.io/en/latest/) (another option, includes integrations with non-Python libraries).
+Note also that the codebase requires at least Python version 3.8, with an upgrade planned for python 3.11 as 3.8 reaches end-of-life.

+#### Instructions assuming an Ubuntu platform:
+Summary: the Beiwe Backend requires a PostgreSQL database,

 1. `sudo apt-get update; sudo apt-get install postgresql libpq-dev`
 2. `pip install --upgrade pip setuptools wheel`